jeffnyman/playwright-hudl/TESTING.md

 ## Overview

 Here I want to outline the broad testing approach and considerations for authentication functionality, with a focus on comprehensive coverage while respecting security constraints and real-world testing limitations.
-This is how I think about this broadly and not necessarily how everything was implemented in the assessment.
-And, again, that's because this was a time-boxed assessment.
+This is how I think about this topic broadly but this is not necessarily how everything was implemented in the time-boxed assessment.

 ## Testing Philosophy

 ### Equivalence Class Partitioning

-Authentication testing is organized around equivalence classes to ensure comprehensive coverage without redundant test cases.
+I feel authentication testing is best organized around equivalence classes to ensure comprehensive coverage without redundant test cases.

 **Valid Login Scenarios:**